andypants888/space-weather/README.md

-Title: space-weather-react
+Title: space-weather

-Short: App with simplified interface to view & learn about space weather events.
+Short: ReactJS App with simplified interface to view & learn about space weather events.

 Long :
  This is an educational app using Javascript and ReactJS to display simplified weather events provided by NASA and other national space agencies via web API access.